cea-hpc/modules/doc/source/module.rst

 *sub-command* and its associated arguments.

+.. _Package Initialization:

 Package Initialization
 ^^^^^^^^^^^^^^^^^^^^^^

 The Modules package and the :command:`module` command are initialized when a shell-specific initialization script is sourced into the shell.
-The script creates the :command:`module` command as either an alias or function and creates Modules environment variables.
+The script executes the :subcmd:`autoinit` sub-command of the :file:`modulecmd.tcl` program located in |file libexecdir| for the corresponding shell.
+The output of this execution is evaluated by shell which creates the :command:`module` command as either an alias or function and creates Modules environment variables.

+During this initialization process, if the Modules environment is found undefined (when both :envvar:`MODULEPATH` and :envvar:`LOADEDMODULES` are found either unset or empty), the :file:`modulespath` and :file:`initrc` configuration files located in |file etcdir| are evaluated if present and following this order. :file:`modulespath` file contains the list of modulepaths to enable during initialization.
+In this file, the modulepaths are separated by newline or colon characters. :file:`initrc` is a modulefile that defines during initialization the modulepaths to enable, the modules to load and the :command:`module` configuration to apply.

+During the initialization process, if the Modules environment is found defined a :subcmd:`module refresh<refresh>` is automatically applied to restore in the current environment all non-persistent components set by loaded modules.

-The :command:`module` alias or function executes the :file:`modulecmd.tcl` program located in |file libexecdir| and has the shell evaluate the command's output.
+The :command:`module` alias or function executes the :file:`modulecmd.tcl` program and has the shell evaluate the command's output.
 The first argument to :file:`modulecmd.tcl` specifies the type of shell.

 The initialization scripts are kept in |file initdir_shell| where *<shell>* is the name of the sourcing shell.
 For example, a C Shell user